 Enabling Communities Award

-It's over to the public to vote for the Community Project you'd like to win the 2018 Enabling Communities Award, sponsored by East Suffolk Council.
+It's over to the public to vote for the Community Project you'd like to win the 2019 Enabling Communities Award, sponsored by East Suffolk Council.
 The finalists for this award were selected by the Enabling Communities team at East Suffolk Council.
-Voting will open the winner will be announced at the awards dinner will be on the 3rd of October at the Hangar, Kesgrave hall 2019.
+Voting will open on Thursday, 29th August and will close on Monday, 30th September.
+The winner will be announced at the awards dinner will be on the 3rd of October at the Hangar, Kesgrave Hall 2019.

 Headway Suffolk is a local charity that offers care, support and rehabilitation to people with a neurological condition, this includes; traumatic brain injury, stroke,...
 MS, Parkinson’s and dementia.
 All staff are trained in care and neurological conditions.
 The Charity also supports families and offers counselling.
 The Charity has 2 main hubs, 1 in Ipswich and the other in Bury St Edmunds.
 It has been operating in Felixstowe Community hospital for over a year, for one day a week.
 The service is open to in patients and members of the community so that there is seamless care post discharge.
 Headway has been so successful in the hospital that it now operates 2 days a week and were asked by Aldeburgh Hospital to start a service there and are about to open in Hartismere Hospital.
 Headway Suffolk also offers a specialised home care and community care team throughout Suffolk, helping people to get their lives back after brain injury.

 Hour Community Trishaw project